-Figure 5 shows the cross-correlations filtered at 3-10 sec period between a broadband station CLC and other distant stations from the Southern California Seismic Network (SCSN) as well as between a short-period station WRC and other SCSN stations.
-The locations of the stations CLC and WRC situated near the Coso Geothermal Area are shown in Figure 1a.
-Surface wave signals appear at either positive or negative correlation lag times with an average move-out speed of ~3 km/sec, as delineated by the inclined dashed lines.
-The waveforms of cross-correlations between short-period stations or broadband stations are very similar between 3 and 10 sec period.
-To simplify data analysis and enhance the SNR, we separate each cross-correlation into positive and negative lag components and then add the two components to form a final cross-correlation, called the "symmetric component".
+[13] Figure 5 shows the cross correlations filtered at 3-10 s periods between a broadband station CLC and other distant stations from the SCSN as well as between a short-period station WRC and other SCSN stations.
+The locations of the stations CLC and WRC situated near the Coso geothermal area are shown in Figure 1a.
+Surface wave signals appear at either positive or negative correlation lag times with an average moveout speed of ~3 km/s, as delineated by the inclined dashed lines.
+The waveforms of cross correlations between short-period stations or broadband stations are very similar between 3 and 10 s periods.
+To simplify data analysis and enhance the SNR, we separate each cross correlation into positive and negative lag components and then add the two components to form a final cross correlation, called the "symmetric component."
 The following analyses are performed exclusively on symmetric components.

-4. Dispersion measurements and data selection
+4. Dispersion Measurements and Data Selection

-Bensen et al. (2007) showed that uncertainties of group velocity dispersion measurements from cross-correlations are much larger than those of phase velocity measurements.
-Thus, we only construct phase velocity dispersion maps between 3 and 10 sec period and then use these maps to invert for a 3D shear wave velocity model of the subsurface.
-Phase velocity dispersion measurements of Rayleigh waves are obtained from the symmetric components of inter-station cross-correlations by automatic frequency-time analysis (FTAN) (e.g., Bensen et al., 2007).
+[14] Bensen et al. [2007] showed that uncertainties of group velocity dispersion measurements from cross correlations are much larger than those of phase velocity measurements.
+Thus, we only construct phase velocity dispersion maps between 3 and 10 s periods and then use these maps to invert for a 3-D shear wave velocity model of the subsurface.
+Phase velocity dispersion measurements of Rayleigh waves are obtained from the symmetric components of interstation cross correlations by automatic frequency-time analysis (FTAN) [e.g., Bensen et al., 2007].

-Figure 6 shows two examples of measured phase velocity dispersion curves.
-The path between stations CGO and LRL (red line) passes through the Coso Geothermal Area, while the path between stations CWC and TEH (blue line) passes through the Sierra Nevada.
-Phase velocities of the CGO-LRL path (red line) are significantly lower than those of the CWC-TEH path, which indicates generally lower seismic velocities in the Coso Geothermal Area and higher velocities in the Sierra Nevada.
+[15] Figure 6 shows two examples of measured phase velocity dispersion curves.
+The path between stations CGO and LRL (red line) passes through the Coso geothermal area, while the path between stations CWC and TEH (blue line) passes through the Sierra Nevada.
+Phase velocities of the CGO-LRL path (red line) are significantly lower than those of the CWC-TEH path, which indicates generally lower seismic velocities in the Coso geothermal area and higher velocities in the Sierra Nevada.